You've got a brand-new baby. Now what? Here's some help as you get to know your little one.

 - If your baby was a preemie, ask the hospital if you can do "kangaroo care," spending skin-to-skin time, to help you and your baby bond.

 - Your baby's umbilical cord will dry up and fall off in about 10 -14 days.
 Until then, keep it clean and fold down the diaper so the area stays dry.
-Do not bathe her until it falls off.
+Do not bathe them until it falls off.
 Consult your pediatrician if you have any concerns about redness, pus, a foul smell, or fussiness.